raffazizzi/wartime-diamondback/_pages/instructions.md

 **Template for MEI Incipit Page**

-At the top of each incipit page you need to include these five elements:
+At the top of each incipit page you need to include these five elements
 ---
 - layout: mei
 - title: Title of Composition